amelielabs/amelie-docs/content/_index.md

 # Welcome to Amelie

-## Welcome to Amelie
+Built to operate on the **frontline**, Amelie serves as a **fast operational database** that powers real-time, data-intensive applications and intelligent systems — even under **heavy contention** and **multi-tenancy**.

-Fast OLTP, parallel vector search, instant branching, pub/sub, and real-time event streaming —  all unified in one in-memory relational database.
+Fast OLTP without conflicts or contention.
+Parallel vector search.
+Instant branching.

-Amelie allows full parallelization and lockless transaction processing.
+Pub/Sub and real-time event streaming — all unified in one in-memory relational database.

-It scales linearly with the number of CPU cores both for IO and Compute separately, performs automatic partitioning, and generates parallel group plans for all types of queries.
+Amelie delivers **full parallelization** and **lock-free transaction processing**.
+It scales linearly with the number of CPU cores for both IO and Compute independently, automatically partitions data, and generates parallel execution plans for any query type.

 Learn more about [How It Works](/docs/db/architecture/overview) and [Get Started](/docs/get_started/quickstart).